Alejogb1/job-board/blog-data/how-to-resolve-the-no-module-named-module-name-error-when-deploying-a-worker-container-to-heroku.md

 id: "how-to-resolve-the-no-module-named-module-name-error-when-deploying-a-worker-container-to-heroku"
 ---

-, let's tackle this one.
+, one.
 It’s a problem I’ve seen more times than I care to remember, usually cropping up just when you think you've nailed a deployment.
 The infamous "no module named <module name>" error on Heroku, particularly when dealing with Worker containers, is a classic case of dependency mismangement, often rooted in how Python packages are handled within the deployment environment.
 It rarely stems from a faulty codebase, but rather how your project's dependencies are being interpreted by Heroku.

 In my early days, I distinctly remember spending a good chunk of a weekend on a similar issue while deploying a background processing task for a data analytics pipeline.
 The worker was designed to crunch incoming data and update a PostgreSQL database, and it was throwing this very error.
 It was frustrating because everything worked perfectly locally, and the codebase was clean.
 The issue, predictably, boiled down to a subtle difference between my development environment and Heroku's.